Mapmo/table_processing_plugin/TESTS.md

 Expected results:
         - You receive a proper message that you have no uploaded files

+    2a.
+Click on the Upload button without choosing files for upload Expected results:
+    - Error message is shown

-	2. Click on browse and select an .xlsx file.
+	2b.
+Click on browse and select an .xlsx file.
 Click on Open.
 Then click on the Upload button Expected results:
 	- The file you uploaded now appears in the list of files you have
 	- You see owner: filename - access of the file